JeroenZegers/Nabu-MSSS/README.md

 - The minimum requested RAM memory in MB when using HTCondor.
 If not specified, it uses the value in nabu/config/your_computing_type/non_distributed.cfg

-**Warning: if a data storage directory (see database.conf in recipe) already exists, Nabu-MSSS assumes that data was already successfully created and will therefore skip this data section.
+**Warning: if a data storage directory (see database.conf in recipe) already exists, Nabu-MSSS assumes that data was already successfully created before and will therefore skip this data section.
 If it was not successful or you want to redo data creation, then first remove the storage directory.**

 **Warning: There can be data dependencies between different data section (e.g. mean and variance computed on the